 Plus, you might qualify for even more tax credits

 Many employers offer to match on 401k contributions.
-Many workers struggle to take full advantage of the opportunity to have their savings matched because they need their whole paycheck to support the family, pay down debt or other goals.
+Many workers struggle to take full advantage of the opportunity to have their savings matched.
+Since they need their whole paycheck to support the family, pay down debt, or other goals.

 However, if your employer offers a dollar for dollar matching, or 50% matching your $2,000-dollar contribution could become 3k or 4K instantly.

 An hour a day to boost your retirement savings by 4k a year now starts to look promising.
-Imagine if you and your partner both spent just an hour over the course of the day sneaking in a few surveys.
+Imagine if you and your partner both spent just an hour over the day sneaking in a few surveys.